oerc-music/meld-calma/notes/20190702-notifications.md

     meld-tool resource_listen <uri>

-Listen for changes to resource `<uri>`.
+Listen for changes to Solid resource `<uri>`.
 When a change is detected, return the published messge to standard output, and exit.